 - Air conditioning systems use solenoid valves to control air pressure.

 - Solenoid valves are used in automatic locking systems for door locks.

-- Medical and dental equipment use solenoid valve to control the flow, direction and pressure of the fluid.
+- Medical and dental equipment use solenoid valves to control the flow, direction, and pressure of the fluid.

 - Water tanks use solenoid valves to control the inflow or outflow of water, often in combination with a float switch.